 Types of Dog Harnesses

 There are two main types of harness – front and back-clip.
 The right option depends what you want from a harness and the behavior of your pet.

 The Dog Clinic supports positive dog training.
-While I don't believe a dog should never be told off (like some positive reinforcement proponents), I'm against scaring or physically hurting a dog for any reason.
-For this reason, I haven't included choke chains, shock collars or prong collars on any of my "best of" lists.
-I'm also not including tightening harnesses.
-I've included "No Pull" collars though, which use a front leash attachment to turn the dog round when they pull, as these don't cause pain.
+We are against scaring or physically hurting a dog for any reason.
+For this reason, I haven’t included choke chains, shock collars or prong collars on any of my “best of” lists.
+I’m also not including tightening harnesses.
+I’ve included “No Pull” collars though, which use a front leash attachment to turn the dog round when they pull, as these don’t cause pain.

 Aside from the type of harness, here are some of the main considerations when choosing:

 - Durability.
 A harness needs to cope with mud, rain, snow and whatever else your dog is likely to walk in.
 For this reason, it needs to be highly durable.
 The seams and attachment points – especially the D-Ring for the leash – need to be strong so they don’t break when your dog pulls.
 Quick-release buckles or Velcro straps also need to be safe and reliable.
 If your dog is a chewer, you may want to check out chew proof harnesses.